Monitoring a Failover Manager cluster v4

 The cluster status section provides an overview of the status of the agents that reside on each node of the cluster:

 The asterisk (*) after the VIP address indicates that the address is available for connections.
-If a VIP address is not followed by an asterisk, the address has been associated with the node (in the properties file), but the address is not currently in use.
+If a VIP address is not followed by an asterisk, the address was associated with the node in the properties file, but the address isn't currently in use.

 Failover Manager agents provide the information displayed in the Cluster Status section.